This Oil Spill Has Been Leaking Into The Gulf For 14 Years

 Hundreds of barrels each day

 Ian MacDonald visits the site of the Taylor Energy oil spill regularly.
 He's helping measure the size of the spill for the government.
-He estimates that about a hundred barrels of oil are spilling into the Gulf each day, what he calls a sobering finding, "and neither the government nor the responsible parties have been able to stop it, or even acknowledge that it really existed until until now."
+He estimates that about 100 barrels of oil are spilling into the Gulf each day, what he calls a sobering finding, "and neither the government nor the responsible parties have been able to stop it, or even acknowledge that it really existed until now."

 MacDonald says the situation should serve as a warning to regulators as they attempt to expand oil and gas drilling in the Atlantic, where underwater canyons pose a threat to underwater infrastructure.